 - Eliminating roadblocks that crop up during the product process

-- Ensuring that everyone on the team communicates well on daily projects
+- Ensuring that everyone on the team communicates well on daily tasks

 - Overseeing the overall Scrum process, not the job itself